Reagan Youth: Discography

-Reagan Youth released only one album during their existence as a band (in 1984); originally titled Youth Anthems for the New Order, it was re-released as Reagan Youth (Volume 1) by the small independent label New Red Archives in 1989.
+Reagan Youth released only one album, Youth Anthems for the New Order, during their existence as a band (in 1984).
+It was re-released wth 3 additional tracks as Volume 1 by the independent label New Red Archives in 1990.
 This album eventually sold 40,000 copies.
-A second album, titled Volume 2, was completed and released in 1990, after the official breakup of the band.
+A second album, titled Volume 2, was released in 1990.
 Both are still available on vinyl, as well as a CD titled A Collection of Pop Classics that combines both records.
 A collection of live recordings was issued in 1998 as Live and Rare.
 During the band’s reformation years, Cleopatra Records released the Reagan Youth original song “Punk Rock Christmas” in 2019, marking the group’s first new material since Volume 2.
-In 2025, the label released Volume III: Life & Times Revisited, a concept album based on the life of frontman Dave Insurgent.
+In 2025, the label released Volume III, a concept album based on the life of frontman Dave Insurgent.